AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/configure.md

 The `<Magento 2 dir>/vendor/magento/data-migration-tool/etc` and `<Magento 2 dir>/vendor/magento/data-migration-tool/etc/<ce version>` directories contain the following configuration files:

-Even though you will be working with `map.xml.dist` file most of the time, the following table discusses each mapping and other files.
+Even though you are working with the `map.xml.dist` file most of the time, the following table discusses each mapping and other files.

 | Mapping file name | Description |
 | --- | --- |